 - 2 green chillies chopped/sliced

-- Rinse the sabudana well till the water runs clear, to get rid of all the excess starch.
+- In a bowl, take 1 cup sabudana, and rinse it well, till the water runs clear, to get rid of all the excess starch.

-- Soak sabudana in water overnight.
+- Then soak the sabudana in water overnight.
 I use 1 cup water for 1 cup sabudana.
 But the exact quantity of water needed might vary just a bit based on the quality of sabudana.
 Much like the exact soaking time might vary depending on the kind / type of sabudana you use. (see notes 1-3)